tjheffner/jekyll-portfolio/about.md

 Hello, welcome, thanks for being here.

-Pardon the dust, this website is intended more as a sandbox.
-Subsequently, it is perpetually under construction.
-You can view under the hood of its <a href="https://github.com/tjheffner/tjheffner.github.io" target="_blank" __>current mess here</a>.
+Pardon the dust, this website is perpetually under construction.
+You can view the particulars of its <a href="https://github.com/tjheffner/tjheffner.github.io" target="_blank" __>current mess here</a>.

 My name is Tanner and I live in Portland, Oregon.
 Currently I'm employed as a developer at <a href="http://www.phase2technology.com" target="_blank" __>Phase2</a>, where I work mostly on the front-end of Drupal sites, but not always.